manoj23/mysql_install_db/README.md

 mysql_install_db
 ================

-`mysql_install_db` script initializes a folder to be ready to be used with `mysql`.
+`mysql_install_db.sh` script initializes a folder to be ready to be used with `mysql`.

-This script depends on: jq, mysql mysqld_safe, mysql_install_db, and mysql_secure_installation.
+This script depends on: jq, mysql, mysqld_safe and mysql_install_db.

 This script requires a JSON configuration file as follow:
 ```